THE YEARLY READER

 In June of 2014, the Houston Astros encountered what some suggested would be the biggest obstacle to their ongoing, inescapably extensive and unorthodox rebuild: An appearance on the cover of Sports Illustrated.

 The Astros had reason to be nervous.
 For years, an unusually high percentage of those highlighted on SI’s cover would, in the weeks and months to follow, suddenly lose the greatness that got them on the front page in the first place.
 Conspiracy theorists called this the Sports Illustrated Cover Jinx.
-The Cleveland Indians could certainly vouch for its legitimacy; in 1986, SI plastered some of their star players on the cover of their baseball preview issue and proclaimed that they would win the World Series.
+The Cleveland Indians could certainly vouch for its legitimacy; in 1986, SI plastered some of their star players on the cover for its baseball preview issue and proclaimed that they would win the World Series.
 Instead, the Indians went on to lose 101 games.

 So here were the Astros and then-rookie outfielder George Springer being heralded on the front of the magazine as baseball’s world champions—three years out, in the year 2017.